 Salt & Wind Travel

-Picture this: your driving in Italy and, on your left, perfectly manicured vineyards hug the hills as far as you can see.
-On your right, a sweeping swath of coast so blue it’s hard to tell where the sky ends, and the sea begins.
+Picture this: you’re driving in Italy, and on your left, perfectly manicured vineyards hug the hills as far as the eye can see.
+On your right, a sweeping swath of coast so blue it’s hard to tell where the sky ends and the sea begins.

 Driving In Italy